odoucet/WordFeudCheater/README.md

 It does this using OCR to identify the tiles placed on the board and in the rack.

+## Dictionary build
+Building a dictionary requires lots of memory, that's why they are provided in the resources/dictionaries folder.
+If you modify a dictionary, remove the .p file and run the script again.

 ## Requirements
 * tesseract